ryanhedley/Babynames/README.md

 ##Babynames
 A simple Python 3 program, to help find similar names to a given starting name.
 It generates a text file from a Pandas dataframe.
 It uses data from [The United States Social Secruity Administration Top 100 Baby Names](https://www.ssa.gov/oact/babynames/names.zip).
+Usage babynames.py NAME SEX(M or F).